Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The monthly payment will tell you what you are expected to pay, which includes the principal and interest, by the due date.
 The principal is the amount you borrowed, and the interest is what you’re paying to borrow the money.

-Your required payment will be the same each month unless you chose a variable rate for a private student loan or you’re enrolled in a federal income-driven plan.
+Your required payment will be the same each month for the life of your loan unless you’ve chosen a variable rate for a private student loan or you’re enrolled in a federal income-driven repayment (IDR) plan.

 Recommended: 7 Tips to Lower Your Student Loan Payments